simonwisdom/lab/readme.md

 [LLM Web Parser](https://lab.simonwisdom.com/url-parse) - Analyze a list of URLs with an LLM

-[Sitemap Finder](https://lab.simonwisdom.com/sitemap) - Find sitemaps for a website and extract the URLs
+[Extract URLs](https://lab.simonwisdom.com/sitemap) - Extract URLs from a website for analysis in the LLM Web Parser

 [Mkdocs to Markdown](https://lab.simonwisdom.com/mkdocs-to-markdown) - Convert a MkDocs site to Markdown